Taxi Accident in Philadelphia

 Major metropolitan cities like Philadelphia have an established taxicab system with hundreds, if not thousands, of cabs throughout the greater Philadelphia area.
-Therefore, a tremendous amount of Accidents which take place involve taxicabs.
+Therefore, a tremendous amount of Accidents that take place involve taxicabs.

 Taxicab drivers owe their passengers the highest standard of care.
-This means that they are responsible for ensuring that you get from point A to point B in the safest manner possible.
-Driving a paying customer requires the cab driver to follow all the rules of the road, and to avoid roads which may jostle, jolt, or shake their paying fares.
-Cab drivers must pay special attention to others on the road and must maintain the safest operation of their cab possible.
+This means they are responsible for ensuring that you get from point A to point B safely.
+Driving a paying customer requires the cab driver to follow all the rules of the road, and avoid roads that may jostle, jolt, or shake their paying fares.
+Cab drivers must pay special attention to others on the road and maintain the safest operation possible.

 What Can I Recover if I Sue a Cab Driver for Negligence?

-Taxicab accidents are difficult to handle, because the cab insurance companies tend to view their minimum policy as indispensable.
-This means that many attorneys in the area do not get their clients the full value deserved from a company that only allows for a 15/30.
+Taxicab accidents are difficult to handle because cab insurance companies tend to view their minimum policy as indispensable.
+This means that many attorneys in the area do not get their clients the full value deserve from a company that only allows for a 15/30.

 Who Pays My Medical Bills?

-If you do not own a car or reside with a resident relative, then the cab has to pay your bills.
-But, you need to also bear in mind that you are capped at the policy minimum for medical at $5,000.00
+If you do not own a car or reside with a resident relative, the cab must pay your bills.
+But, you must also remember that you are capped at the policy minimum for medical at $5,000.00.